gravityrail/gpt4-turbo-minipupper2-ros2-humble/README.md

 # gpt4_ros2

-This project provides a ROS2 Humble interface specially designed for GPT, enabling GPT to control and interact with your robots.
-By using GPT, you can enhance your robot with engaging interactive features that increase its functionality in the ROS2 ecosystem.
-As the GPT-4 multi-mode interface becomes available, we will continue to update the corresponding ROS2 application.
-This ROS2 wrapper is designed to allow developers and researchers to easily leverage the power of GPT models in their robotics applications.
+gpt4_ros2 project is a ROS2 Humble interface designed to empower your robots with advanced voice interaction and motion control capabilities.
+This package enables you to leverage LLM-based features, such as GPT-4 & ChatGPT, to enhance the functionality of their robotic applications within the ROS2 ecosystem.
+With an easy-to-use installation and customization process, gpt4_ros2 provides a dynamic solution for creating engaging and interactive experiences with any robot.

 # Installation